co7744/DID_basic/README.md

 ﻿# Didproject

  The basic component for DID just my thought:D
- I made basic frame and will develop in with my Team when you need more project information goto => jys1/DIDproject
+ I made basic frame and will develop with my Team when you need more project information goto => jys1/DIDproject